 For a short overview of RDF and Hydra see Home.

 Example: hydrus as a cloud system

 hydrus servers are highly decoupled web servers that allows installation of multiple services in parallel.
-This is possible by-design as every hydrus instance is automatically querable by Hydra smart client (e.g. python-hydra-agent).
-An hydrus system can be composed of single server or a multiplicity.
+This is possible by-design as every hydrus instance is automatically querable by Hydra smart client (e.g. Hydra agent).
+A hydrus system can be composed of single server or a multiplicity.
 Whatever is the system’s layout, a superuser/developer that carries on the activities of engineering and developing the system can manage access privileges to the APIs in the system.
 External smart clients can query the APIs in the system, according to the privileges defined by the superuser.
 Here a simple diagram of a cloud deployment with three hydrus “module-servers” and three external smart clients: